MartijnOei/Bowerbird/README.md

 ![plot](https://github.com/MartijnOei/Bowerbird/blob/main/logoBowerbirdLarge.png)

 # Bowerbird
 Bowerbird is a Python package that performs agglomerative hierarchical clustering (AHC) with smart statistical follow-up analyses.
 It also generates publication-ready visuals.
-A scientific publication in which Bowerbird is used, is (Gool et al., 12021).
+A scientific publication in which Bowerbird is used, is (Gool et al., 12021 H.E.).

 Bowerbirds, or _Ptilonorhynchidae,_ are known for complex courtship behaviour. :heart: In order to attract a mate, they form clusters of objects with similar properties (colours, mostly), which are put on grandiose display in their jungle courts. :palm_tree: :seedling:

-If you are interested in using Bowerbird for a scientific publication, or if you need help using it, please contact me! :email:
+If you are interested in using Bowerbird for a scientific publication, or if you need help using it, please contact me!
+Feature suggestions are also welcome. :email:

 # Install
 Save ```Bowerbird.py``` to your project's code folder.